About Financial Aid

 You are registered with the Selective Service if required to do so.

-Every year the FAFSA and the GPA Verification forms are made available beginning January 1st for the next Fall and Spring semesters.
+Every year the FAFSA is made available beginning October 1 for the upcoming Fall and Spring semesters and the Summer term.

 If you have missed the priority deadline date…

 After the priority deadline, financial aid is awarded on a first-come, first-served basis.
 You are encouraged to apply as soon as possible since any surplus funds that become available will be awarded.
 In addition, you can continue to apply for the Federal Direct Loan program until mid-March of each year.
 Check Important Dates for the current academic year deadline.If you have any questions, email your Ohlone Financial Aid case manager, call or come to the Financial Aid Office.